Lethal Pollution Killing 150 People Everyday in Delhi

 According to IQAir, although the early 2020 lockdowns for Covid-19 slowed global air pollution by reducing travel and associated pollutants, the impact was brief.
 The Cost of Air Pollution estimator demonstrates that air pollution still causes many deaths in major cities around the world, and Delhi is at the top of the list.

-An interactive tool on the Breathe Life 2030 website shows a particulate matter (PM 2.5) level of 143 micrograms per cubic metre (annual mean) in Delhi.
-This is over 14 times more than the WHO (World Health Organization) safe level of 10 µg/m3.
+An interactive tool on the Breathe Life 2030 website shows a particulate matter (PM 2.5) level of 105 micrograms per cubic metre (annual mean) in Delhi.
+This is 21 times more than the WHO (World Health Organization) safe level of 10 µg/m3.
 Simply put, the people of Delhi are inhaling poison from the air.

 Bureaucratic and political corruption is the main reason for lethal pollution in Delhi.
 While the corrupt authorities in Delhi are not taking any steps to tackle pollution, the distressed citizens have no other option but to leave the city.